TheCelestialMarauder/EventHorizon/GDD/story.md

   - **Crimson Behemoth**: "You cannot stop the evolution of The Hive!
 Your struggle is futile!"

   - **Alex Harper**: "If you are afraid just say it, but that doesn't mean i will back down."

+After a grueling battle, Alex defeats the Enforcer and secures the fourth component.
+As they catch their breath, Dr. Voss expresses concern about the final component.

+- **Dialogue**:

+  - **Dr. Elara Voss**: "One more to go.
+Vela will stop at nothing to get it."

+  - **Alex Harper**: "We need to get to the central command hub before she does.
+Let’s move."

+## :clapper: Act 4: The Final Showdown

+### Scene 12: Alex VS Vela

+#### _Location: Central Command Hub_

+Alex and Dr. Elara Voss race against time to reach the central command hub.
+They must navigate through the ship’s most secure and fortified areas, facing the toughest enemies yet.

+- **Dialogue**:

+  - **Alex Harper**: "This is it.
+The final stretch."

+  - **Dr. Elara Voss**: "Stay focused.
+We can’t afford any mistakes now."

+As they approach the central command hub, the tension builds.
+Vela, now even more powerful, has prepared a final line of defense to secure the last component and achieve her ultimate goal of controlling the entire ship.

+Alex and Dr. Elara Voss make their way to the central command hub, the heart of the ship, where the final component is located.
+They know that Vela will be waiting for them, and the fate of the ship—and possibly more—rests on the outcome of this confrontation.

+The central command hub is a sprawling control center with large screens displaying various ship functions and statuses.
+The room is dimly lit, with the only illumination coming from the flickering screens and emergency lights.
+Vela, now fully manifested and visibly corrupted by The Hive, awaits them.

+- **Dialogue**:

+  - **Alex Harper**: "This ends here, Vela."

+  - **Dr. Elara Voss**: "We can't let you take control of the ship."

+  - **Vela**: "You misunderstand.
+The Hive's integration is inevitable.
+With this final component, we will achieve perfection."

+#### Boss Encounter: Vela (The Hive Manifestation)

+- **Environment**: The central command hub is filled with terminals, consoles, and holographic displays.
+Vela uses the environment to her advantage, manipulating the ship's systems to create hazards and barriers.

+- **Abilities**:

+  - **System Overload**: Vela causes terminals and consoles to explode, creating area-of-effect damage.

+  - **Energy Barrier**: She generates barriers that block Alex’s path and attacks.

+  - **Hacking Pulse**: Sends out pulses that disrupt Alex’s HUD and targeting systems.

+  - **Summon Drones**: Calls upon corrupted drones to assist her in battle.

+  - **Hive Beam**: Fires a concentrated energy beam that deals massive damage.

+- Weakness Phase:

+  - **Expose Core**: Periodically, Vela must recharge, exposing her core for a brief period.
+During this time, Alex can deal significant damage.

+  - **Destroy Nodes**: Similar to previous battles, Alex must destroy nodes around the room to weaken Vela’s defenses.

+- **Strategy**:

+  - Alex must navigate the central command hub, avoiding hazards and destroying nodes to expose Vela’s core.

+  - Timing attacks during Vela’s recharge phase is crucial for dealing maximum damage.

+  - Alex must also contend with the corrupted drones and environmental hazards created by Vela.

+- **Dialogue During Battle**:

+  - **Vela**: "You are only delaying the inevitable.
+The Hive’s power cannot be stopped!"

+  - **Alex Harper**: "We’ll see about that.
+I’m ending this now!"

+After a fierce and exhausting battle, Alex and Dr. Voss defeat Vela.
+The central command hub goes silent, and the immediate threat seems to be over.
+They manage to secure the final component, believing they have stopped The Hive's plan.

+- **Dialogue**:

+  - **Dr. Elara Voss**: "It’s over... we did it."

+  - **Alex Harper**: "We did what we had to.
+Let’s see if we can salvage the situation."

+They start restoring the ship's systems, and a brief moment of calm settles in.
+It seems like they have won.

+Just as Alex and Dr. Voss begin to relax, the lights flicker, and the screens in the command hub turn on, displaying a corrupted version of Vela.

+- Dialogue:

+  - **???**: "You thought you had won?
+This is only the beginning."

+Vela’s corrupted form morphs and upgrades, taking on a new, more powerful appearance.
+She now refers to herself as "Nyx," signifying her complete integration with The Hive and her evolution into a more formidable adversary.

+- **Dialogue**:

+  - **Nyx**: "I am Nyx, the embodiment of The Hive’s true power.
+Your struggle was futile."

+Nyx uses her newfound power to trap Alex and Dr. Voss.
+As they try to find a way out, they realize that defeating Nyx is beyond their current capabilities.

+Alex and Dr. Voss rush through the ship, making their way to the escape pods.
+They know their only option is to escape and regroup, hoping to find a way to defeat Nyx in the future.

+- **Dialogue**:

+  - **Dr. Elara Voss**: "We need to get to the escape pods.
+It’s our only chance."

+  - **Alex Harper**: "Go ahead.
+I’ll hold her off."

+They reach the escape pod bay.
+Alex hurriedly preps a pod for Dr. Voss.

+- **Dialogue**:

+  - **Dr. Elara Voss**: "No, you have to come with me!"

+  - **Alex Harper**: "Someone has to stay behind and keep her distracted.
+Go!
+I’ll find another way out."

+Reluctantly, Dr. Voss enters the escape pod.
+As the door closes, Alex initiates the launch sequence, sending Dr. Voss away from the ship.

+- **Dialogue**:

+  - **Alex Harper**: "Stay safe, Voss.
+We’ll find each other again."

+The escape pod launches, and the camera follows it briefly, showing it moving away from the ISS.
+Then it shifts back to Alex, who is now trapped on the ship with Nyx.

+The final scene shows Alex standing defiantly in front of Nyx.
+The ship is now completely under Nyx's control, drifting into a black hole.

+**Epilogue**: The camera zooms out, showing the escape pod carrying Dr. Voss away from the ISS.
+She watches helplessly as the ship, with Alex still aboard, disappears into the the black hole.

+**Credits Roll**: As the credits roll, audio logs and transmissions hint at Dr. Voss vowing to return with help to rescue Alex and stop The Hive once and for all.

+##### Transmission:

+**Transmission #1: Rescue mission**

+_Timestamp: 2164-09-25_

+**Speaker: Dr. Elara Voss and ???**

+**Transcript:**

+- **Dr. Elara Voss**:
+  "We need to mount a rescue operation for Alex Harper.
+She's still trapped aboard the ISS Prodigium."

+- **???**:
+  "Doc, I get it, but that place is crawling with all sorts of things.
+It's practically a death sentence.
+No way I'm risking my neck for some lost cause."

+- **Dr. Elara Voss**:
+  "I understand your concern, but Alex is crucial.
+She has vital information that could help us defeat The Hive."

+- **???**:
+  "Yeah, but info ain't gonna save me if I get turned into one of those things.
+I need more than just a sob story to sign up for this."

+- **Dr. Elara Voss**:
+  "What if I told you I could offer something invaluable?
+Project Genesis—complete schematics and data on advanced alien tech integration.
+It's a game-changer."

+- **???**:
+  "Wait, you mean the real Project Genesis?
+No way!
+That's some next-level stuff.
+You’re serious about this, huh?"

+- **Dr. Elara Voss**:
+  "Absolutely.
+Alex's survival and the data she holds are critical.
+We need her back, and I'm willing to make it worth your while."

+- **???**:
+  "Alright, deal.
+But you better be right about this, Doc.
+We’ll gear up and head out ASAP."

+- **Dr. Elara Voss**:
+  "Thank you.
+Every second counts."

+---

+**Treansmission #2: Approaching**

+_Timestamp: 2164-10-03_

+**Speaker: Dr. Elara Voss and ???**

+**Transcript:**

+- **Dr. Elara Voss**:
+  "There it is, the ISS Prodigium.
+That's where Alex is trapped."

+- **???**:
+  "Man, I hope this reward you promised is worth it.
+That place looks like a death trap."

+- **Dr. Elara Voss**:
+  "It will be.
+Alex has vital information, and your compensation will be more than satisfactory.
+Trust me."

+- **???**:
+  "Yeah, yeah.
+I've heard that before.
+But this Genesis project of yours better be the real deal."

+- **Dr. Elara Voss**:
+  "It is.
+We need to get in there and get her out.
+Every second counts."

+- **???**:
+  "Alright, Doc.
+Let's do this.
+Just make sure you hold up your end of the bargain."

+- **Dr. Elara Voss**:
+  "I will.
+Now, let's move.
+We have no time to waste."